ChrisCherng/lock-and-key/README.md

 - [TimeTrap Escape Rooms](https://www.timetrapescaperooms.com/) for permission to use their images.
 - [Unsplash](https://unsplash.com/photos/Vp3oWLsPOss) lock image by iMattSmart.
 - User "Gaff" on the Code Institute Slack for help with the layout and content of the ReadMe file.
+- My partner Scott for his ongoing support throughout the course.